severalnines/helm-charts/charts/clustercontrol/README.md

 ### Create k8s secrets with your SSH keys

-`key1` is the filename of your ssh key in cluster control - this will be created under `/root/.ssh-keys-user`
+`key1` is the filename of your ssh key in ClusterControl - this will be created under `/root/.ssh-keys-user`

 ```
 kubectl create secret generic my-ssh-keys --from-file=key1=/path/to/my/.ssh/id_rsa